Being broke absolutely sucks.

-That’s how it was when I found success online but of course all that stopped when I started to get comfortable.
+That’s how I found success online, but of course, all that stopped when I started to get comfortable.

-Once again, I got broke and was forced to resort back to learning.
+Once again, I broke and was forced to return to learning.

-This time I came back even harder and I took learning to another level.
+This time I returned even harder, and I took learning to another level.

-I learn at least one new thing on a daily basis and my business is growing at a whole new level.
+I learn at least one new thing daily, and my business is growing at a new level.